NSilva50/my-resume/README.md

-# Bootstrap-Boilerplate
+# My Resume

-# Bootstrap-Template
+# Resume Template
 ### For regular use

 ## Description
-A basic HTML5 Bootstrap template, including the required CSS and JS for Bootstrap to run.
+A basic HTML5 Resume, including the required CSS and JS for Bootstrap to run.

 ## What you need
 - Understanding of [Bootstrap] (https://getbootstrap.com/)